Guide to the

 If the reference asset decreases by more than the buffer:

-The Buffer Strategy seeks to provide a total return that is better than the price returns of the reference asset by the buffer percentage.
+The Target Buffer Strategy seeks to provide an outcome that is better than the price returns of the reference asset by the buffer percentage.

 Downside Buffer